 10) South Africa

-This tea olympics South Africa is putting forward Blueibos.
+This tea Olympics South Africa is putting forward Blueibos.
 The Western Cape is the only place in the world where Rooibos grows, and this tea is a lifestyle in South Africa.
-This blend in infused with blueberries and has fennel and honey undertones.
-This one brings the taste of summer straight to your tastebuds.
+This blend is infused with blueberries and has fennel and honey undertones.
+This one brings the taste of summer straight to your taste buds.
 This one is a perfect balance of mild and sweet.

 That concludes our list of competitors for the tea Olympics.
 Though we have lots of other strong contenders available on the BRUU website if you’re fancying something a little different.
 Even if the Olympics aren’t for you, these teas surely will be.